-“Ending the Silence” is a program to lessen stigma and raise awareness about mental illness among teenagers.
+“Ending the Silence” is a program to lessen stigma and raise awareness about mental health conditions among teenagers.
 The 50-minute program uses a powerpoint and personal stories of presenters with lived experience of mental illness, and is typically presented in the freshman/sophomore classes during the mental health portion of the curriculum.

-NAMI Family-to-Family is a free, 12-session educational program for family, significant others and friends of people living with mental illness.
+NAMI Family-to-Family is a free, 12-session educational program for family, significant others and friends of people living with a mental health condition.
 It is a designated evidenced-based program.
 Research shows that the program significantly improves the coping and problem-solving abilities of the people closest to an individual living with a mental health condition.